ARMmbed/light-control-web-app-Temporary-OuluWorkshop/README.md

 - MDS_PASSWORD - mDS basic auth password (not needed if using token authentication)
 - ENDPOINT_TYPE - Endpoint type of the connected outlets
 - ENDPOINT_RESOURCE - Path to the endpoint's resource linked to the relay state
+- ENDPOINT_NAME_RESOURCE - Path to the endpoint's resource that gives its name

 ### Running the App